khalby786/MarkMe/README.md

 ## To-do

-- [] PWA & offline support (the code to do this is present, but randomly it doesn't work on specific devices)
+- [ ] PWA & offline support (the code to do this is present, but randomly it doesn't work on specific devices)
-- [] Mobile responsiveness (doing)
+- [ ] Mobile responsiveness (doing)
 - [X] Dark theme
 - [X] Download markdown & html in various file formats
-- [] Sanitise HTML to prevent XSS and other dangerous stuff.
+- [ ] Sanitise HTML to prevent XSS and other dangerous stuff.
+- [ ] Sync scrolling

 ## Acknowledgements